Intellectual property infringement: what you need to know

 An expert solicitor will:

-1. Identify the precise nature of your IP and what rights it grants you
+1. Identify your IP precisely and what rights it grants you.

-2. Identify what belongs to you, and what exactly has been copied
+2. Identify what IP belongs to you and what has been copied.

-3. Write comprehensive letters before action or cease and desist letters for you
+3. Write comprehensive letters before action or cease and desist letters for you.
+Stopping action before it get too serious and costly.

 5. Provide information about different Court procedures open to you.
-Also, putting together a costs budget so you’re aware of the costs of asserting your rights
+Putting together an upfront strategy and costs budget so you’re aware of your exposure when asserting your rights.

-6. Correctly identify the individual or company that is infringing your intellectual property
+6. Correctly identify the individual or company that is infringing your intellectual property.
+Or if you are accused, whether claims against you are serious .

 7. Distinguish criminal (e.g. counterfeiting) with non-criminal activity that requires different processes.

-9. Advise on mediation versus Court action, helping you achieve the desired outcome
+9. Advise on mediation versus Court action, helping you achieve the outcome that is best for your business.

 Get it right the first time around (and save time and money).

-It is really important to make sure you advise the right expert.
+In intellectual property matters, it is really important to make sure you advise specialist solicitors.
 They will get the answers first time, without engaging a barrister or counsel.
-(This is notably a far cheaper option).
+(This is a far cheaper option than going to a non-specialist firm who will outsource this specialist work).

 At Virtuoso Legal, we get the answers right the first time around.
 We have done so for the past 10 years.
 Our sole focus on IP means that you have experts supporting you from day one.
 The majority of our claims settle before Court.
-This is because, time and time again, we’re capable of achieving optimal results.
+This is because we understand IP and can address problems before they get out of hand.
 Please don’t hesitate to contact us if you need any more information.

 0113 237 9900